iLPdev/discMapper/README.md

 The primary initial objective is to develop and test a [Minimum Usable Mapper](https://github.com/iLPdev/discMapper/projects/1) (MUM) that returns the functionality we had previously achieved but maintained across Mudlet profiles and time.

+Planned new features include:
+- Autoset Map Room Color based on Room Type - Defaults to [Kefka's Discworld MUD Maps](http://dw.daftjunk.com/) color scheme
+- Autoset Map Room Symbols based on Room Type - Choose and apply your preferred room symbols

-See the [open issues](https://github.com/iLPdev/discMapper/issues) for a list of proposed features (and known issues).
+See also the [open issues](https://github.com/iLPdev/discMapper/issues) for a list of proposed features (and known issues).

 **[^Top](#table-of-contents)**